foodini/pingem/README.md

   file:///home/me/pingem/pingem.html?endpoints=192.168.1.1,interval=0.1
 ...will give you a track of network behavior to your local router... or whatever.

-# Issues
-There are a lot of 'em at the moment.
-See the TODO lists in the source files for the exhaustive list.
-The ones that are major usability blockers are;
-* It seems that user_icmp is getting stalled every 15 seconds or so on my hardware.
-I need to compare user_icmp data to tcpdump.
-I suspect that I need to respond to incoming packets more quickly.
-That'll be a fun night of socket options wrangling.
-* Labels on graphs (and raw output) are currently broken.
-* Need to be able to add/remove rows and change ping intervals.

 # Purpose
 I frequently leave ping running in a terminal so I have something to visually